cosma/simple-state-machine/README.md

     /**
     *   Configure the Transitions from this State to another States or itself in case of a loop
     *   You may set in what Condition that Transition takes place
-    *   The order to check up the validity of conditions and forward to next State is from up to down */ protected function configureAvailableTransitions() {
+    *   The order to check upon the validity of conditions and forward to next State is from up to down */ protected function configureAvailableTransitions() {